polyfony-inc/polyfony/README.md

 The security is based around on a common email/password couple.
 Passwords are strongly hashed and salted before storage in the database.
 The hash algorithm can be tweaked using the `algo` (default is `sha512`) and `salt` parameters.

+Users can have any number of roles `AccountsRoles` and permissions `AccountsPermissions` directly assigned to them.
+Roles themselves can have permissions assigned to them.
+Users will inherit permissions from their roles.
+Permissions must be grouped into at least one logical group `AccountsPermissionsGroups`.

 In addition, two mechanisms tighten the security :

 * a throttling mechanism preventing bruteforce attacks.
 It can be tweaked using `forcing_timeframe` and `forcing_maximum_attempts` parameters.
-* an anti cookie-theft mechanism, checking that the used that initially logged in is still the same one.
+* an anti cookie-theft mechanism, checking that the user that initially logged in is still the same one.
 Even if he/she has the correct session cookie in his/her possession.
 This can be disabled by changing the `enable_signature_verification` parameter (default is `1` - enabled)

 You can disable the cookie theft protection on a per-request basis.
 By chaging the configuration on the fly `Config::set('security','enable_signature_verification', 0)` which can be useful in very specific cases